TimN0001/Drobo5D-Support/README.md

 The issue I had and the firmware resolved was the drobo would start booting and the blue lights would move to one side (like a progress bar) and it would only load 90% and fail due to a coruption.
+I was told that the main NTFS MBR got corrupted and they make this custom firmware to use a secondary MBR and that allowed me to connect the drives long enough to copy all the data off.
+After I copied all my data I wiped the drobo and installed the latest firmware and its been working so far.